Shadow-Government/MinestomLauncher/README.md

 **NOTE: The `server.json` on the repository only exists for testing purpose, the build script will ignore it!**

 # Logger Configuration
-The launcher will use a custom TinyLog configuration with the logs saving option enabled and different formatting, if you want to change the config, as you please, go inside the jar and modify the file named `tinylog.properties`.
+The launcher will use a custom TinyLog configuration with many changes and different formatting, if you want to change the config go inside the jar and modify the file named `tinylog.properties`**.**

 ```properties
 # this is the tinylog.properties inside the jar